AmulyaMachhan/User-Management/Readme.md

 If you wish to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, feel free to contact me at [here](mailto:machhanamulya@gmail.com).